akash-joshi/lets-code/README.md

 Each side project needs running instructions in the form of a README.

-Ensure your projects are running locally before uploading them.
+Ensure your projects are running locally before uploading them, I review all code.